vlnn/count-distinct-words/README.md

 * What delimiters are being used in the file?
 Set of sane defaults may be one solution, that could be extended with optional arguments.
 * Are word wrap rules supported?
 I.e. is `Some-#Linefeed-word` one word `Some-word` or two different words?
 * Are the `__word__` or `|` (pipe symbol) really words in this context (which is useful for code but not so much for natural languages).
+* CI based on Github Actions?
+* Packaging would be a bit of overengineering I guess.

 ## Implementation details: